End violence against children

 From a human rights, moral, and economic perspective, it is critical to invest in child protection systems to prevent and respond to all forms of violence against children.

-UNICEF works with government and civil society actors to strengthen the capacity of the workforce to better protect children from violence.
-This includes working with universities to begin or improve degree programmes in social service related areas, and to integrate child protection specific modules into existing courses such as with the police and judiciary.
-UNICEF also works with those already working to ensure the continued access to new tools, and support that the resources to implement them are available.
+UNICEF works with government and civil society actors to strengthen the capacity of the workforce to protect children from violence better.
+This includes working with universities to establish or enhance degree programmes in social service-related areas, and to integrate child protection-specific modules into existing courses, such as those for the police and judiciary.
+UNICEF also works with those already involved to ensure continued access to new tools and support the availability of resources to implement them.

-Work with communities and families to recognise violence and to support other practices, such as positive discipline are also part of the UNICEF programme.
-With communities promoting an atmosphere to stand up to violence and to report it are important first steps.
+Working with communities and families to recognise violence and support alternative practices, such as positive discipline, is also part of the UNICEF programme.
+With communities promoting an atmosphere that encourages individuals to stand up to violence and report it, these are critical first steps.
 The best way to address violence is to prevent it from happening in the first place.